solita/laundry/README.md

 ./laundry/docker-demo/build-and-run.sh
 ```

 The script builds the necessary docker images including a temporary `laundry-demo`.
-It starts a docker containers for the `laundry` HTTP server and for the ClamAV.
+It starts docker containers for the `laundry` HTTP server and for the ClamAV.
 The Docker host socket is exposed to the container, so that the `laundry-demo` can create temporary sibling containers for each conversion. `gVisor runsc` runtime is **not used** in the demo installation.

 Default port is `8080`.
 The port can be given as parameter to the script